LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/stringlocalization/off-hours.md

 indicator: messaging
 ---

+### Today and tomorrow off hours
-Today and tomorrow off hours message use default SHORT time without date according to the locale (default or custom) and to device setting.
+Today and tomorrow off hours messages use the default SHORT time without date according to the locale (default or custom) and to device setting.

-- If device is set to 12 hours format :
+- If the device is set to 12 hours format:

-  **"Thanks for your message.
-We will be back online today/tomorrow at 3:30pm"**
+   *"Thanks for your message.
+We will be back online today/tomorrow at 3:30pm"*

-- If device is set to 24 hours format :
+- If the device is set to 24 hours format:

-  **"Thanks for your message.
-We will be back online today/tomorrow at 15:30"**
+   *"Thanks for your message.
+We will be back online today/tomorrow at 15:30"*

-In case you want special hour format, you can use:
+If you want special hour format, use:

 ```xml
 <string name="lp_time_format"></string>
 ```

-With any **time** format.
-For ex. - "hh:mm a", "HH:mm" etc..
+With any **time** format, for example, "hh:mm a" or "HH:mm".

+### Date off hours

-**Date off hours message** (not today/tomorrow) use default LONG date and SHORT time according to the locale (default or custom) and to device setting.
+Date off hours messages (not today/tomorrow) use the default LONG date and SHORT time according to the locale (default or custom) and to device setting.

-- If device is set to 12 hours format :
+- If the device is set to 12 hours format:

-  **"Thanks for your message.
-We will be back online January 12, 2017 at 3:30pm"**
+   *"Thanks for your message.
+We will be back online January 12, 2017 at 3:30pm"*

-- If device is set to 24 hours format :
+- If the device is set to 24 hours format:

-  **"Thanks for your message.
-We will be back online January 12, 2017 at 15:30"**
+   *"Thanks for your message.
+We will be back online January 12, 2017 at 15:30"*

-In case you want special date/hour format, you can use:
+If you want special date/hour format, use:

 ```xml
 <string name="lp_date_time_format"></string>
 ```

-With any **date & time format**.
-For ex. - "MMM d, yyyy hh:mm a", "EEEE dd/mm/yy HH:mm" etc..
+With any **date & time format**, for example, "MMM d, yyyy hh:mm a" or "EEEE dd/mm/yy HH:mm".

 ###  Timezone